kubeflow/kfp-tekton/tekton_kfp_guide.md

 1. Update the configmap `dex` in namespace `auth` with credentials from the first step.
     - Get current resource file of current configmap `dex`:
-    `kubectl get configmap dex -n auth -o yaml > dex-cm.yaml` The `dex-cm.yaml` file looks like following:
+    `kubectl get configmap dex -n auth -o yaml > dex-cm.yaml`
+    - Replace the following values in the `dex-cm.yaml`.
+      - **clientID**: Client ID of the Github OAuth App
+      - **clientSecret**: Client Secret of the Github OAuth App
+      - **orgs[0].name**: Any [Github organization](https://docs.github.com/en/github/setting-up-and-managing-organizations-and-teams/about-your-organization-dashboard) that the OAuth App has member read access.
+      - (Optional) **hostName**: GitHub Enterprise Hostname.
+Leave it empty when using github.com.

+    The `dex-cm.yaml` file looks like following:
     ```YAML
     apiVersion: v1